IGME-202-2221/project-2-lpl6448/README.md

 #### Steering Behaviors

 - Behaviors
-   - Seek chosen station (station will be chosen in the transition to this state)
+   - Seek chosen station (station will be chosen in the transition to this state).
+To improve obstacle avoidance, the seek and obstacle avoidance functionalities are combined.
-   - Flee from snowmen within a certain radius
    - Stay within the workshop bounds
+   - Separate from nearby agents
-- Obstacles - Stations (other than the chosen station), dropped parts/toys
+- Obstacles (Custom Avoidance) - Stations (other than the chosen station), dropped parts/toys
-- Separation - Elves, Snowmen
+- Predictive/Custom Separation - Elves, Snowmen

 #### State Transistions

-- When this elf finishes work at a station
+- When the user starts a new task and this elf chooses it
-- When this elf touches a dropped part/toy
+- When this elf completes a task and successfully finds a new task

 ### Processing Task